Cruise Ship Casinos in 2026: Expansion, Revenue Growth & Comp Impact

 Cruise ship casinos are expanding in 2026.
 Major cruise lines are increasing casino square footage, adding multi-level gaming areas, expanding slot inventory, and building larger non-smoking casino floors.

 This expansion signals something important: onboard gambling is no longer secondary entertainment.
-It is a primary revenue engine.
+It is a primary revenue engine, and that changes how cruise casino comps work for rated players.

 Why Cruise Lines Are Expanding Casino Space